ChrisCodesNow/project-euler/README.md

 # README
-Store Project Euler practice problems.
+Here is where I practice Project Euler problems.

 ### Goals for the project
 - Practice solving math problems through computation